joraojr/LLM-QA/README.md

-# Raiffeisen Chatbot README
+# RaiPay Chatbot README

-This README provides instructions on how to use the Raiffeisen Chatbot code.
-The Raiffeisen Chatbot is a Python program that allows you to interact with a chatbot designed to answer questions related to Raiffeisen banking services.
+This README provides instructions on how to use the RaiPay Chatbot code.
+The RaiPay Chatbot is a Python program that allows you to interact with a chatbot designed to answer questions related to the RaiPay APP.

 ## Table of Contents